tabarra/txAdmin/docs/dev_notes.md

 - [ ][2h] fine tune `panel/vite.config.ts`

 Quickies
+- [ ] commit the fixes for the player ids and god mode issues
 - [ ] make sure some user input is truncated (server name, player name)
 - [ ] layout on 4k and ultrawide screens
 - [ ] check again for the need of lazy loading